Lambton Golf and Country Club: Noted golfers

 In 1913, Harry Vardon and Ted Ray put on an exhibition at Lambton on their way back to England from the U.S. Open Championship.
 After 72 holes of open play finished in a three-way tie, Ouimet, Vardon, and Ray went on to an 18-hole playoff the next day in rainy conditions, won by Ouimet.
 His victory was widely hailed as a stunning upset over the strongly-favored British, who were regarded as the top two golfers in the world.
 Francis Ouimet was immortalized the 2005 film The Greatest Game Ever Played.

 The 100th Anniversary of the Vardon, Ray, Cumming and Barrett match was re-enacted at Lambton on September 28, 2013 by the Lambton membership and the Golf Historical Society of Canada.

 In 1903, Lambton appointed its first Head Professional, who came from Great Britain.
 Percy Barrett, 23 years old at the time, had tutelage under Harry Vardon.
 In 1907, he won the Canadian Open which was held at Lambton where he remained the Head Professional until 1914.
 In 1914 Willie Freeman, the assistant from the Toronto Golf Club was appointed.
 He left in 1923 when Andy Kay took the post.
 Kay finished tied for third in the 1925 Canadian Open held at Lambton.

 In 1919, the Prince of Wales played Lambton.
 He later became King Edward VIII.

 In 1934, Willie Lamb became the new Head Professional, a position he retained for the next 30 years, retiring in 1964.
 Lamb won may Canadian Championships including five CPGA Championships.
 Ted Devenish became Lambton's fourth Head Professional and held the position for 12 years.
 In 1977, Alan Ogilvie and his team (Dudley Jones, Charles Lorimer) came from Summerlea Golf Club in Montreal.
-Although Alan remained for only three years (moved on to be Director of Golf at Glen Abbey Golf Club in Oakville) his head assistant, Dudley Jones became the Head Professional holding the position for 23 years.
+Although he remained for only three years (moved on to be Director of Golf at Glen Abbey Golf Club in Oakville) his head assistant, Dudley Jones became the Head Professional holding the position for 23 years.